 Missing the Medicare Initial Enrollment Period

-Signing up for Medicare can feel overwhelming, but knowing the key deadlines makes it much easier.
-One of the most important is the Initial Enrollment Period (IEP).
-This seven-month window starts three months before you turn 65, includes your birthday month, and ends three months after.
+The Initial Enrollment Period is a seven-month window that generally begins three months before the month you turn 65, includes your birthday month, and continues for three months after.

 Most people enroll in Medicare Part B during this time to avoid problems later.
-If you miss it, you could face two big consequences:
+If you miss it, there could be two consequences:

 - Delayed Medicare coverage, which means a gap in your health insurance.